monking/php-oauth/README.md

     $ php docs/registerClients.php docs/myregistration.json

-This should take care of the initial setup and you can now move to the management clients, see below.
+This should take care of the initial setup and you can now move to installing the management clients, see below.

 *NOTE*: On Ubuntu (Debian) you would typically install in `/var/www/php-oauth` and not in `/var/www/html/php-oauth` and you use `sudo` instead of `su -c`.